CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation: Experiments

-\textbf{Evaluation Metrics. } For report generation, we use two metrics: 1) RaTEScore \cite{zhao2024ratescore} with entity-level evaluation of reports by assessing critical elements through its specialized named entity recognition (NER) framework; and 2) LLMScore, implemented with GPT-4o, which rates reports on a 1–5 scale following the ITU five-point standard (1 = Bad, 5 = Excellent).
+For report generation, we use four metrics: 1) RaTEScore \cite{zhao2024ratescore} with entity-level evaluation of reports by assessing critical elements through its specialized named entity recognition (NER) framework; 2) LLMScore, implemented with GPT-4o, which rates reports on a 1–5 scale following the ITU five-point standard (1 = Bad, 5 = Excellent); 3) GREEN \cite{2024-green}, an interpretable and open-source LLM-based evaluation pipeline; 4) RadGraph-F1 \cite{delbrouck-etal-2022-improving}, judging the correctness of entities and relations.
+We calculate RaTEScore, GREEN and RadGraph-F1 using the toolkit \cite{radeval}.
 For other tasks, we employ accuracy for assessment.
 Results are reported as the average over all samples.